On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Bounds on the Asymptotic Decay Rate

 The inequality \eqref{eq:single_element} gives rise to an interesting observation of the learning model under AA-diffusion.
-Choose a small $\delta >0$.
-Suppose $a_{11}=1-\delta$ is close to one, and further suppose $D(L_1(\cdot|\theta^\circ)||L_1(\cdot\theta))\leq \delta$ is small, that is, agent 1 is highly self-confident although its learning abilities are very limited.
+For a small $\delta >0$, suppose that $a_{11}=1-\delta$ is close to one and $D(L_1(\cdot|\theta^\circ)||L_1(\cdot\theta))\leq \delta$ is small.
+This suggests that agent 1 is highly self-confident despite limited learning abilities.
 For such special case, observe that

-is also small, and therefore, since all agents learn the truth at the same rate $\rho^{(\AA)} $ by Theorem \ref{thm:existence}, the inept and self-confident agent 1 drastically decreases the learning ability of the whole network.
-This phenomenon is avoided under GA-diffusion as follows.
-If the remaining agents do not trust agent 1, i.e., if $a_{1k}$'s are small, then the first element of the Perron vector, $\pi_1$, can be kept small as well.
+is also small.
+Therefore, since all agents learn the truth at the same rate $\rho^{(\AA)} $ by Theorem \ref{thm:existence}, the inept and self-confident agent 1 drastically decreases the learning ability of the whole network.
+This phenomenon can be avoided under GA-diffusion: if the remaining agents do not trust agent 1, i.e., if $a_{1k}$'s are small, then the first element of the Perron vector, $\pi_1$, can be kept small as well.
 It is evident from \eqref{eq:rho_def} that such isolation of agent 1 from the network will preserve (and might even boost) the learning rate of the remaining agents.
 This observation is consistent with the numerical results in Section \ref{sec:numerical}.